The Complete Guide to Guitar Chords

 An example of this would be playing Dm, Dm7, then Dm6 to begin hearing how each of those changes affects the color of each chord shape on the guitar.

 Though they may be described as easy guitar chords, after working through these shapes you can see that it will take some time to master open position chords.

 While you may be working on open chords for a while in your studies, don’t be afraid to challenge yourself by exploring other chords in this lesson.

-Once you’ve worked on most of the open chords, you’re ready to dig into the bane of most beginner guitarist’s existence, Barre chords.
+Once you’ve worked through open chords, you’re ready to dig into the bane of most beginner guitarist’s existence, barre chords.

 Barre chords require you to play more than one string with one finger, which isn’t easy at first.